dekuNukem/duckyPad-Pro/doc/errata.md

 Easiest and fastest.

 * Get a piece of semi-rigid paper
-	* Thickness like cereal box / business card
+	* Thickness similar to cereal box / business card
 * Use the included screw driver, punch 8 holes on it.

 ![Alt text](../resources/photos/fix/punch.jpeg)